Test and Trace Support payment

 The payment will be made in a single payment of £500.
 It will be subject to income tax but not national insurance.

-The payment will only be made once a valid application has been made to the Council, the application process is currently being developed and will be added to this page shortly.
+The payment will only be made once a valid application has been made to the Council.

 If you are unable to apply online, you can contact us at 01709 807319.